Auburn/FastNoiseLite/README.md

  - [FastNoise Unity](https://www.assetstore.unity3d.com/en/#!/content/70706)
  - [Unreal FastNoise](https://github.com/midgen/UnrealFastNoise)

+Credit to https://github.com/jobtalle/CubicNoise for the cubic noise algorithm

 ## FastNoise Preview

 I have written a compact testing application for all the features included in FastNoise with a visual representation.
 I use this for development purposes and testing noise settings used in terrain generation.